Raymond James Financial to Pay Fine to FINRA Over Email Communications

 Despite approving all the plans, the two regulators noted that there was room for improvement even among the “living wills” In which no shortcomings were noted.
 Updated plans will have to be turned in by July 1, 2019.
 The “living wills” became requirements under the 2010 Dodd-Frank Act in an effort to avoid another financial meltdown like the one in 2008.

-Switzerland says JP Morgan violated money-laundering rules, AP, December 21, 2017
+Switzerland says JP Morgan violated money-laundering rules, National Post, December 21, 2017

 Fed, FDIC release regional banks’ living will plans, American Banker, January 8, 2017